 2. I have opportunities at work to improve my skills.

-Employees who would like to improve their skills could benefit from opportunities for in-house learning development, webinars, books or articles.
-You can also allow employees to take on new opportunities, provide them with useful feedback, and ask them what skills they would like to further develop.
+Employees who'd like to improve their skills could benefit from opportunities for in-house learning development, webinars, books or articles.
+You can also allow employees to take on new opportunities, provide them with useful feedback, and ask them what skills they'd like to further develop.

-If budget is the reason your employees feel they do not have opportunities to improve their skills at work, you can provide opportunities that do not require funding.
-Team members can share strategies, tips and techniques amongst themselves by reading from reputable sources and sharing what they’ve learned, creating in-house learning to share with the team, watching free webinars or listening to free podcasts together and discuss as a team.
+If budget is the reason your employees feel they don't have opportunities to improve their skills at work, you can provide opportunities that don't require funding.
+Team members can share strategies, tips and techniques amongst themselves by reading from reputable sources and sharing what they’ve learned, creating in-house learning to share with the team, watching free webinars or listening to free podcasts together and discussing them as a team.
 One team member could present a particular skill to other team members, or you could ask each team member to bring highlights from any training sessions they attend back to the team.
-For more ideas, check out Evidence-based actions for growth and development
+For more ideas, check out Evidence-based actions for growth and development.

 To learn more about how your team would like to improve their skills, you can facilitate a workshop on Growth and development or just have a conversation about what they’d like to learn.